The Importance of a User-Friendly Website

 SIDENOTE.
 Do not confuse User-Centered Design with Human-Centered Design.
 While UCD focuses on the specific characteristics that define your users, HCD focuses on the broader characteristics of a person.

-- Create your Customer Persona;
+- Create your customer persona;

 - Prototype your product based on the needs of your customers;